JesperDramsch/phd-thesis/unsupervised-geological-image-segmentation/index.rst

 These binary labels enable computational granulometry on the grain data.
 This data has good accordance with the image data, as well as measured porosity on the rock sample.
-Finally, this method can be used to generate labels for more complex machine learning models, i.e. cnns.
+Finally, this method can be used to generate labels for more complex machine learning models, i.e. convolutional neural networks.

 The code of this analysis is published under .